Interviews by NameOral Histories

 An employee of the National Bank of Commerce in Dallas, Adams saw the Kennedy motorcade near the corner of Main and Houston Streets and heard shots fired in Dealey Plaza.
 Recorded September 8, 2010.

-A community leader and an award-winning champion of historic preservation, Adams is chairman emeritus of the Dallas County Historical Foundation board of directors.
+A community leader and an award-winning champion of historic preservation, Adams is Chairman Emerita of the Dallas County Historical Foundation.
 She was a key leader in establishing The Sixth Floor Museum at Dealey Plaza and devoted more than a decade to the project.
-Recorded January 15, 1997.
+Recorded January 15, 1997, and May 29, 2013.

 Adams had hoped to take her two children to Dallas Love Field to see the Kennedys depart Dallas, but after the assassination, she decided to go to Parkland Memorial Hospital.
 There she shot a few seconds of film with her home movie camera and was interviewed on ABC Television.
 Recorded April 3, 2009.